moderndatacompany/dataos.info/docs/resources/lens/optimizing_lens_testing_in_local_development.md

 ## Exploring Lens in development environment

 !!! abstract "Quick Guide"
     To quickly get started with testing Lens locally, follow the [quick guide on testing your Lens model locally](/quick_guides/test_data_model/).
-This guide provides a step-by-step approach to validating your SQL queries within the data model and ensures that tables and joins work as expected before deploying them to DataOS.
+This guide provides a step-by-step approach to validating your SQL queries within the semantic model and ensures that tables and joins work as expected before deploying them to DataOS.

 Now that Lens model is successfully running without errors using docker-compose, one can begin exploring it using SQL APIs, REST APIs, or GraphQL APIs.
 This setup allows to thoroughly test Lens before proceeding to deployment, ensuring all functionalities are working as expected.